pablovester/node-apirest/README.md

   - What to Unit Test

 ### DOCKER
-This secction it's a plus.
-We hope that you have time to can make this section.:)
+This section is a plus.
+We hope you have time to do it. :)

 [PLUS | Docker Mastery for Node.js Projects From a Docker Captain](https://www.udemy.com/docker-mastery-for-nodejs/)